nic-obert/document-signing-and-verification-system/README.md

 # Document Signing and Verification System

-This project aims to create a protocol for signing documents using RSA encryption.
+This project aims to create a protocol for signing documents using RSA cryptography.
 This barebone Python demo shows the technical signing and verification parts of the protocol.

 ## Objectives

-- Sign and verify a document using RSA encryption
+- Sign and verify a document using RSA cryptography
 - Include metadata in the signature to provide untampered information about the document (author, date, license, etc.)

 ## The signing and verification system